 There are whole class rewards.
-Classes with attendance in line with the national average or above receive a trophy, as does the team of the week.
+Classes with attendance in line with the national average or above receive a trophy.
 Lunchtime supervisors reward good hall and playground behaviour with house points.

 The sportsperson and the swimmer of the week receive awards to take home for the following week.
 We also present a cup to the sporting class of the week, awarded for sportsmanship and working together.